 Opens a pull-down menu for the specification of the desired fast display representation in which a Part is displayed.
-The Part fast display representation corresponds to whether the view Fast Display Mode (located in the View Menu or as a View Mode icon) is on.
+The Part fast display representation corresponds to whether the view Fast Display Mode (located in the View Menu) is on.
 The Fast Display pull-down icon performs the same function as the Fast Display pop-up menu button in the General Attributes section of the Feature Detail Editor (of all parts).